The-Politico/interactive-news-developer-guide/policies.md

   - You must describe what was wrong in detail, but not _how_ we were wrong.
 Use discretion before airing details about workflow or technical details.

-- Notify your editors that you've published the correction and **send them the text**.
+- Notify your editors that you've published the correction and **send them the text**. they may want to approve the text before publishing.

 - Search social media for users who have shared misinformation and **reply to them with a correction** and link to the corrected piece.